 It is important that employment records be kept up to date.
-Employees must notify Jeanette McCray if there are any changes or corrections to their name, home address, contact telephone number, marital status, emergency contact, or beneficiary.
+Employees must notify the Administration office if there are any changes or corrections to their name, home address, contact telephone number, marital status, emergency contact, or beneficiary.
 The form to process a change in personal information can be obtained from Jeanette McCray.